 3) GUITAR CABLE, PICKS, STRAP, STRINGS & TUNER

-- We recommend a 3m guitar lead, as a beginner won't be playing gigs so doesn't need anything longer than that.
+- GUITAR LEAD - We recommend a 3m guitar lead, as a beginner won't be playing gigs so doesn't need anything longer than that.
 Just choose one to suit your budget, but usually you'll find quality cables for under £10.

-- Unless the player plans to sit down with his/her guitar all the time, we'd recommend a guitar strap as one of your essential accessories!
+- GUITAR STRAP - Unless the player plans to sit down with his/her guitar all the time, we'd recommend a guitar strap as one of your essential accessories!
 They come in a variety of designs, simply pick one that suits your tastes and budget!
 The leather straps are much more expensive than the nylon ones, but usually look much better and can be great as part of a gift!

-- Guitarists always need a couple of packs of spare strings, and perhaps a beginner needs them more than most, so getting some is very important!
+- GUITAR STRINGS - Guitarists always need a couple of packs of spare strings, and perhaps a beginner needs them more than most, so getting some is very important!
 There is a great variety of choice, as usual, but for a beginner we'd recommend a light set of guitar strings, with gauges from 0.009 -0.042mm.
 Thicker strings can produce a more powerful sound with greater sustain, and many guitarists prefer then, but lighter strings will feel softer to play, and that's better for someone who's just starting out, as they won't hurt the fingers as much.

-If the electric guitar player already owns a few pedals, a good option is the Blaxx Tuner Pedal, which can just stay plugged in chain with other effects, on the floor, at all times.
+If the electric guitar player already owns a few pedals, a good option is the Big Top Chromatic Tuner, which can just stay plugged in chain with other effects, on the floor, at all times.